UWNETLAB/metaknowledge/cli/index.md

     q) quit
     What is your selection:

 Select the option you want by typing the corresponding number or character and pressing enter.
+The menus after this step are controlled this way as well.

-The second last option `i)` will start an interactive python session will all the objects you have created thus far accessible, their names will be given when it starts, Graphs are called `G` and RecordCollections `RC`.
+The second last option `i)` will start an interactive python session will all the objects you have created thus far accessible, their names will be given when it starts.

 The last option `q)` will cause the program to exit.
-You can also quit ar anytime by pressing `ctr-c`.
+You can also quit at any time by pressing `ctr-c`.

 {% include docsFooter.md %}